callumstew/ubuild-jekyll/privacy_policy.md

 **The right to data portability** – You have the right to request that CoViD Collab transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, we have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at our email: [callum.stewart@kcl.ac.uk](callum.stewart@kcl.ac.uk "callum.stewart@kcl.ac.uk")
+If you would like to exercise any of these rights, please contact us at our email: [covid-collab@kcl.ac.uk](covid-collab@kcl.ac.uk "covid-collab@kcl.ac.uk")

 Call us at: +44 (0)20 7848 0951